gabrielcnunez/text-notification-python/README.md

 *Design Decisions:*

-- In place of an Object Relational Mappers, SQL queries were used to obtain appropriate database information
+- In place of an Object Relational Mapper, SQL queries were used to obtain appropriate database information
 - All endpoints methods contained in single ```app.py``` to reflect simplicity of application

 <br>